 There were signs posted, warning visitors of rattlesnakes.
 Unfortunately, we didn’t see any.
-(Yes, I’d love to catch a glimpse of one in the wild, RIP Steve Irwin.)
+(Yes, I would have loved to catch a glimpse of one, RIP Steve Irwin.)

 That’s when we saw the sleds.
 Sleds!

-Waves of nostalgia washed over me as I thought of the excitement a freshly packed snow brought when I was a kid.
-The countless times I’d gone to Laura Dodge park, the best park in Omaha for sledding, located right down the street from my childhood home (yes, it’s better than Memorial).
-The steep uphill climb to the top.
-Cold winter air blowing across my face.
-Bolting down the hill at top speed.
+Remember the excitement a fresh snow brought as a kid?
+I remember going to Laura Dodge, the best park in Omaha for sledding, located right down the street from my childhood home (yes, it’s better than Memorial).
+The climb to the top.
+Cold air blowing across my face.
+Barreling down the hill at top speed.
 Losing control and bailing into a snowbank.
-Excitedly climbing right back up and repeating the entire process until my toes were froze and Mom hollered at us to come back to the house and warm up.
+Excitedly climbing right back up and repeating the entire process until my toes were frozen.

 I had to sled here.
 There was no way I was going to leave this park without sledding.

 They give you the option to “buy” a saucer and wax and then you “sell” it back to them after you are done for about 3/4 the original price (it was pretty cheap, under $10 to use as long as your heart desires).
-We got one and set back out around the park, scoping for the perfect hill.
+We got one and set out to find the perfect hill.